Your Guide To Cooking With Stainless Steel

 Cooking with stainless steel cookware is far more versatile and durable than nonstick and so will last longer if used correctly.

 Stainless steel cookware is non-reactive and so you will not get the same “leeching” as you do with reactive materials such as aluminum.

 This guide will show you how to cook with stainless steel

-Your food sticks to your pan because a chemical bond forms between the metal and the food.
+Your food sticks to your pan because of a chemical bond forms between the metal and the food.
 Proteins(Your meats)are particularly prone to this as these bonds are quite strong.

-Getting this right is the trick bit.
+Getting this right is the tricky bit.
 That sizzling sound that you hear is the steam escaping(water vaporizing on the surface of the oil).
 When that stops the temperature of the meat will shoot up and you should take care not to burn the food.

 Make sure the pan surface is clean – If there are food particles already on there then there will act as something for the food to stick on.
 Read here on how to clean stainless steel Cookware